-Game 6 of the series, with the Cardinals leading 3-2, is scheduled for Sunday night.
+Game 6 of the series, with the Cardinals leading 3-2, is Sunday night.
 Chris Carpenter will start for St. Louis against Ryan Vogelsong in a rematch of the Game 2 pitching matchup.

-After getting out of a bases-loaded jam in the second inning by inducing a groundball double play, Zito cruised through the seventh, allowing only a leadoff double by Allen Craig in the fourth and a two-out single by Daniel Descalso in the seventh.
-Zito retired 16 of the 18 batters in that stretch, including 11 in a row between the fourth and seventh.
+After getting out of a bases-loaded jam in the second inning, Zito cruised through the seventh, allowing only a leadoff double by Allen Craig in the fourth and a two-out single by Daniel Descalso in the seventh, retiring 16 of the 18 batters in that stretch, including 11 in a row between the fourth and seventh.

 By that time the Giants' offense had already knocked out St. Louis starter Lance Lynn and given Zito more than enough runs for the victory.
 They added an extra run in the eighth on Pablo Sandoval's second home run in as many nights.

-Zito had made only one previous start in a League Championship Series game in his career, for Oakland in 2006, when he failed to get out of the fourth inning against Detroit.
+Zito had made only one previous start in a league championship game in his career, for Oakland in 2006, when he failed to get out of the fourth inning against Detroit.

-Yadier Molina had singled to open the inning and David Freese followed with a double, both on the first pitch.
-After Descalso struck out, Pete Kozma was intentionally walked to load the bases.
-Lynn, who did not have a hit in the regular season after April 20, a span of 43 at-bats, broke his bat grounding into the inning-ending double play.
+The Cardinals' best scoring chance in the early innings came in the second.
+Yadier Molina singled to open the inning and David Freese followed with a double, both on the first pitch from Zito.
+After Descalso struck out, the Giants intentionally walked Pete Kozma to load the bases.
+Lynn, who did not have a hit in the regular season after April 20, a span of 43 at-bats, broke his bat grounding into a double play to end the inning.

 Notes: Carlos Beltran was back in the Cardinals' starting lineup in right field after missing Game 4 because of a strained left knee.
 He received an acupuncture treatment during the day on Friday, following by 4 1/2 hours of treatment at the ballpark before being cleared to play. ...
 Also in the lineup was outfielder Matt Holliday, whose mother, Kathy, underwent surgery for colon cancer Thursday at a St. Louis-area hospital.
 Holliday said the doctor told him he was pleased with the results of the surgery. ...
 After having Hector Sanchez catch Tim Lincecum in Game 4, the Giants went to the lineup they used in the first three games of the series, with Buster Posey catching and Brandon Belt at first base.